Manly West

 Manly West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Manly West's dwelling structure, as per the latest Census, consisted of 78.1% houses and 21.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Manly West stood at 32.9%, with mortgaged dwellings at 43.4% and rented ones at 23.7%.
-The median monthly mortgage repayment was $2,053, higher than Brisbane metro's average of $1,863.
-Median weekly rent in Manly West was $430, compared to Brisbane metro's $380.
-Nationally, Manly West's mortgage repayments were significantly higher at $2,053 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Manly West's dwelling structures, as per the latest Census, consisted of 78.1% houses and 21.9% other dwellings such as semi-detached houses, apartments, and 'other' dwellings.
+In comparison, Brisbane metropolitan area had 73.5% houses and 26.5% other dwellings.
+Home ownership in Manly West was at 32.9%, with mortgaged dwellings at 43.4% and rented dwellings at 23.7%.
+The median monthly mortgage repayment in the area was $2,053, significantly higher than Brisbane metro's average of $1,863.
+The median weekly rent figure for Manly West was recorded at $430, compared to Brisbane metro's $380.
+Nationally, Manly West's mortgage repayments were substantially higher than the Australian average of $1,863, while rents were also above the national figure of $375.

 Frequently Asked Questions - Housing